vignettes/cr-overview.Rmd

 by cells, possibly conditioning on less granular covariates.
 See

-cluster_permute_test
+cluster_permute_test and

-objects can be included as a field on the
+ContigCellDB objects can be included as a field on the

-of a SingleCellExperiment
+colData of a SingleCellExperiment.
+This

 permits various multimodal analyses, while maintaining the